Ferroin/pysyspower/INTERNALS.md

 4. Direct writes to /sys/power/state: This only works as root, and directly invokes kerenl level support for the requested function.
 We check first to see if the kernel says it supports the requested mode.

+### Session manager integration on Linux (and other UNIX-like systems) ###
+This is actually a rather tough part.
+Some desktop environments use essentially the same command (GNOME, MATE, and Cinnamon all use the same command with a different prefix), but most don't, and some (KDE and LXDE for example) direct DBus based RPC.
+There are also a handful of desktop environments taht don't have any session manager (CDE for example), and we can't really do anything about those.